 27. Halloween Cruise on the Provo River

 For the Halloween Cruise, you go for a ride on a boat down the Provo River while listening to stories and looking at pumpkins.
-This will happen October 1-31 in 2020.
-It costs $8 per person and is free for kids 2 and under.
+It costs $9 per person and $1 for kids 2 and under.

 28. Dia De Los Muertos at Thanksgiving Point